-9LIBOR stands for the London Interbank Offer Rate, the rate charged on interbank dollar loans in the Eurodollar market.
-10Actually, such transactions are generally arranged by large money center banks, and payments are made to the bank, which in turn pays the interest on the original loans.
+&lt;sup>8Actually, such transactions are generally arranged by large money center banks, and payments are made to the bank, which in turn pays the interest on the original loans.
 The bank assumes the credit risk and guarantees the payments should one of the parties default.
 For its services, the bank receives a percentage of the payments as its fee.

-Note: In Panel a, Company S must make floating-rate payments out of its own internal cash flows, but in Panel b, it uses the floating payments from Company F to pay its bondholders.
+Note: In Panel a, Company S must make floating-rate payments out of its own internal cash flows; but in Panel b, it uses the floating payments from Company F to pay its bondholders.
 Company F has a reversed position.
 After the swap, S has de facto fixed payments, which are consistent with its stable internal flows, and F has floating payments, which are consistent with its fluctuating flows.